curv3d/curv/docs/README.rst

 but there are also low level library functions that work on distance fields, and low level language features used to generate good GPU code.

-This interface needs a ton of work, and will be the last part of the language to be properly documented.
+See `<Theory.rst>`_ for a good introduction.

+This interface is unstable and incompletely documented.
 You can see the low level interface at work in the implementation of the high level geometry interface: see `<../lib/std.curv>`_.

 To understand the theory behind the low level interface,